Motti Anafi, Sessional Lecturer

 I am a Professor in the Department of Biology, in the Faculty of Science and was the Director of York’s Institute for Research and Innovation in Sustainability for 4 terms and a total of 7 years from 2006-14.
 My group studies plant-animal interactions, from temperate to arctic regions, along with associated research areas, including invasive species, climate change impacts, forest dynamics, and fungal endophytes of grasses.
 We have done fieldwork in Scotland, England, Scandinavia, Newfoundland, on Hudson Bay, and throughout Ontario.
 Her research on the effects of deer grazing and browsing in Carolinian forests in southern Ontario has engaged with students, landowners, government and NGOs including Ontario Parks, Parks Canada, Conservation Authorities, Carolinian Canada and First Nations communities.

-Carol Bucking, Assistant Professor
+Carol Bucking, Associate Professor

 My research focuses on how the surrounding environment influences the gastrointestinal tract and digestion in fish species.
 As a comparative physiologist I look at a number of different fish species, both marine and freshwater, and as an integrative physiologist I use a wide variety of techniques in this pursuit — from molecular biology to behavioural studies.
 Specifically, my research aims to an understanding of how animals cope with challenges associated with, and during, feeding and starvation to ultimately answer the question — why do animals have the digestive physiology they do?